lanl/dsi/docs/dev_readers.rst

 Examples
 ----------
-Full Reader examples in-code, can be found in `dsi/plugins/file_reader.py <https://github.com/lanl/dsi/blob/main/dsi/plugins/file_reader.py>`_.
+Examples of DSI Readers can be found in `dsi/plugins/file_reader.py <https://github.com/lanl/dsi/blob/main/dsi/plugins/file_reader.py>`_.
 ``Csv`` is an especially simple example to view for loading one table.
 ``YAML1`` and ``TOML1`` are more complex examples with loading multiple tables of data with units